-For those of you who have not heard of Ayahuasca, it's an ancient medicinal plant with origins in the Amazon, namely Peru.
-It's a thick brown tea derived from Caapi, a vine that only grows in the rainforest.
-The Caapi vine is blended with plant leaves that contain hallucinogenic properties to create Ayahuasca.
+Ayahuasca is an ancient medicinal plant brew with origins in the Amazon, namely Peru.
+The thick brown tea is made using Caapi, a vine that only grows in the rainforest, and plant leaves that contain hallucinogenic properties.

-Ayahuasca is always referred to in the feminine, because users have said that the voice of higher intelligence that they'll hear while during the ceremony is female.
+Ayahuasca is always referred to in the feminine because users have said that the voice of higher intelligence that they'll hear during the ceremony is female.
 She (meaning the plant) speaks to you directly and tells you what you need to work on in your life.

-It is possible that plant medicine allows one to open The Doors of Perception, as Aldous Huxley described in his detailed account of taking mescaline.
-The subjective self is temporarily shed and a merging with the infinite "other," is realized.
+It is possible that plant medicine allows the subjective self to temporarily shed and merge with the infinite "other."
 After a ceremonial night of purging, you might find that you gain a fresh new outlook on what was once a seemingly mundane reality.